Anharmonic Refinement

 Warning: This is an experimental feature – it works, but please use it at your own disgression.
 You must be aware that this technique is open to abuse.

-Select the atom(s) you want to refine anharmonically and type anis -a.
+Select the atom(s) you want to refine anharmonically and type anis -a=3 for third order or anis -a=4 for fourth order harmonics.
 If you don’t want to refine atoms anharmonically any longer, please select these atoms (or all!) and just type anis – this will remove the anharmonic flag for all.

 A judgement whether it might be reasonable to refine anharmonic motion can be made according to Kuhs' rule: Kuhs Aust.
 J. Phys.
 1988,41,369-82.
 0.074758 sqrt(n/U^2) might give an estimate what resolution in sinus theta over lambda is required to have a significant difference between anharmonic and harmonic motion.